WHO I AM

 Hi, I´m Niki.
 I currently live in a small Spanish coastal village.

-I´ve never really done life the conventional way.
-I´ve moved a lot.
 I´ve started over more times than most people would consider sensible.
-Somehow, it always works out though.
+Gratefully, it always works out.

 I love being active.
 I love feeling strong.
 I love learning and growing.
 I love real conversations; the kind where people say things they don´t usually say out loud.

 I am curious about people.
 About what drives them.
-About what they avoid, About what they long for.
+About what they avoid.
+About what they long for.

+For many years, I lived in movement.
+A lot of movement.
+Different countries.
+Different houses.
+Different versions of myself.
 I was strong, capable, independent.
 I could land anywhere and build a life.

 In my early forties, I was diagnosed with cancer.
 And strangely enough it wasn´t the collapse of my world.
 It became one of the strongest years of my life.